-Except as otherwise noted, financial data included in this Annual Information Form has been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
-This Annual Information Form should be read in conjunction with the combined financial statements and appended notes, and management's discussion and analysis, each of which appear in Granite's annual report for 2023 and are available on SEDAR+ at www.sedarplus.com.
+Except as otherwise noted, financial data included in this Annual Information Form has been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board.
+This Annual Information Form should be read in conjunction with the consolidated combined financial statements and appended notes, and management's discussion and analysis, each of which appear in Granite's annual report for 2024 and are available on SEDAR+ at www.sedarplus.ca.
 Granite refers to Canadian dollars as "dollars" or "\$", United States dollars as "US dollars", "US\$" or "USD" and Euros as "EUR' or "€".
 Granite publishes its financial statements in Canadian dollars.

-Non-IFRS Measures and Non-IFRS Ratios
+Non-GAAP Performance Measures and Ratios

-In addition to using financial measures determined in accordance with IFRS, Granite also uses certain non-IFRS measures and non-IFRS ratios in managing its business to measure financial and operating performance as well as for capital allocation decisions and valuation purposes.
-Granite believes that providing these measures on a supplemental basis to the IFRS results is helpful to investors in assessing the overall performance of Granite's business.
-These non-IFRS measures and non-IFRS ratios include the total debt and net debt and the net leverage ratio.
+In addition to using financial measures determined in accordance with IFRS Accounting Standards, Granite also uses certain non-GAAP performance measures and non-GAAP ratios in managing its business to measure financial and operating performance as well as for capital allocation decisions and valuation purposes.
+Granite believes that providing these measures on a supplemental basis to the IFRS Accounting Standards results is helpful to investors in assessing the overall performance of Granite's business.
+These non-GAAP performance measures and non-GAAP ratios include total debt, net debt and the net leverage ratio.

-Total debt is a non-IFRS performance measure calculated as the sum of all current and noncurrent debt, the net mark to market fair value of cross currency interest rate swaps and lease obligations as per the combined financial statements.
+Total debt is a non-GAAP performance measure calculated as the sum of all current and noncurrent debt, the net mark to market fair value of derivatives and lease obligations as per the consolidated combined financial statements.
 Net debt subtracts cash and cash equivalents from total debt.
-Granite believes that it is useful to include the cross currency interest rate swaps and lease obligations for the purposes of monitoring Granite's debt levels.
+Granite believes that it is useful to include the derivatives and lease obligations for the purposes of monitoring Granite's debt levels.

-The net leverage ratio is a non-IFRS ratio that Granite believes is useful in evaluating Granite's degree of financial leverage, borrowing capacity and the relative strength of its balance sheet.
-Readers are cautioned that total debt, net debt and net leverage ratio do not have a standardized meaning prescribed under IFRS and, therefore, should not be construed as an alternative to net income, cash provided by operating activities or any other measure calculated in accordance with IFRS.
-Additionally, because these terms do not have a standardized meaning prescribed by IFRS, they may not be comparable to similarly titled measures presented by other reporting issuers.
-The net leverage ratio is calculated as the carrying value of total debt less cash and cash equivalents, divided by the fair value of investment properties (excluding assets held for sale).
+The net leverage ratio is a non-GAAP ratio that Granite believes is useful in evaluating Granite's degree of financial leverage, borrowing capacity and the relative strength of its balance sheet.
+The net leverage ratio is calculated as net debt (a non-GAAP performance measure) divided by the fair value of investment properties (excluding assets held for sale).

-Total debt, net debt and net leverage ratio are calculated from the audited combined financial statements as at and for the year ended December 31, 2023 as follows:
+Readers are cautioned that total debt, net debt and the net leverage ratio do not have a standardized meaning prescribed under IFRS Accounting Standards and, therefore, should not be construed as an alternative to net income, cash provided by operating activities or any other measure calculated in accordance with IFRS Accounting Standards.
+Additionally, because these terms do not have a standardized meaning prescribed by IFRS Accounting Standards, they may not be comparable to similarly titled measures presented by other reporting issuers.

-As at December 31, 2023 (in millions)
+Total debt, net debt and the net leverage ratio are calculated from the audited consolidated combined financial statements as at and for the year ended December 31, 2024 as follows:

-Unsecured debt, net \$ 3,066.0
+As at December 31, 2024 (in millions)

-Derivatives, net (1) (100.8)
+Unsecured debt, net • \$ 3,078.5

-Lease obligations 33.2
+Derivatives, net (1) (25.1)

-Secured debt -
+Lease obligations 34.4

-Total debt \$ 2,998.4
+Total debt \$ 3,087.8

-Less: cash and cash equivalents 116.1
+Less: cash and cash equivalents 126.2

-Net debt [A] \$ 2,882.3
+Net debt [A] \$ 2,961.6

-Investment properties [B] \$ 8,808.1
+Investment properties [B] \$ 9,397.3

-Net leverage ratio 33 %
+Net leverage ratio [A]/[B ] 32 %